DfAC/Nivel/readme.md

 # Data analysis

+* *./Docs* contain all Leica Geosystem manuals for Nivel.
 * A [RStudio](https://www.rstudio.com/) script (*NivelAnalysis.Rmd*) is provided as a sample.
 * *exploreTime.bat* and *exploreTime.plt* is an example of visual analysis using GNUplot.